 Two Penny Blue Stamp -1840

 Released just two days after the Penny Black, this is the world’s 2nd official postage stamp.
-The stamp was only used for heavier items and so it is 10 times scarcer than the Black.
+The stamp was only used for heavier items, so it is ten times scarcer than the Black.
 If the stamp is a first edition, it will have no white lines above and below Queen Victoria’s profile.